Advanced Bash Scripting: Best Practices for Error Handling

 Mandatory Best Practice: Implementing Strict Mode

 For any serious Bash script, three directives should be placed immediately after the shebang line.
-Collectively, these create "Strict Mode" (or Safe Mode), significantly improving the script's robustness by forcing it to fail fast rather than continuing execution after an error.
+Collectively, these are often called "strict mode."
+They push the script toward failing early instead of continuing after a broken prerequisite.

 1. Exit Immediately on Error (set -e)